Hi everyone!! I can’t believe it’s already May…it’s going to be our 1 year wedding anniversary next month! Where did the time go?

 - Bring more warm clothing – Grand Canyon was pretty warm during the day but nightime was freezing!
 Especially the first night when it was considerably more windy….I thought our tent was going to collapse!
 Luckily, I had brought long pajama pants but the rest of the stuff I packed were capris.
 I am going to invest in some warm lightweight hoodies as well as pants/leggings.
 Long sleeve shirts/hoodies and pants will also protect you from the sun and the dust…there is a LOT of dust in the grand canyon so also a bandana would be very helpful to cover your mouth.

 - Invest in a good day pack – Since Nelli runs half marathons he receives a lot of free running bags so we often take them on casual hikes.
 We stuffed a lot of things into the running bag for our backpacking trip so it was no surprise that it broke!
 Next trip, we will buy a durable day pack for more heavy duty hikes and preferably one that is waterproof since we had to cross some rivers.
 On that note, I meant to bring my water shoes but I forgot, those would have been helpful during havasu so I wouldn’t have to keep taking off my hiking boots.
+We flew into Vegas as they had more flight options and access to gear rental companies; this way we didn’t have to fly with a backpack – we highly recommend Basecamp Outdoor Gear.

 - Practice hikes with backpack – we did a couple of strenuous hikes but we didn’t practice with any weight on our backs!
 The Grand canyon hiking wasn’t unbearable, we were moderately sore, and we made decent time but we will do a little more realistic practice next time! it also helped that on the way back we decided to rent a mule with two other people we met on the official FB group – this way we didn’t have our 30 pound packs going up the switchbacks…no bueno!